richardeschloss/nuxt-stories/README.md

 ## Todo Items and Notes

 - I think I can do better with the sidebar navigation.
-Perhaps it can be an accordian that drills down into children.
+It currently only auto-generates for 2 levels of stories.
+Not sure how clean it can be when the depth gets insanely large though :/.
 - May want to have a nuxt-stories store in Vuex, that's only enabled when the buildModule is being used.
 Not sure yet.
+- Might want to have the main content set as a tabbed-view?
+One tab for components, another for tests? (to be thought out...)
 - [Someday, requires a bit more thought] Provide a right pane that allows people to jot down specs alongside their stories.
 The idea would be to auto-save those notes as they are typed in on the UI.
 - Automated tests would be nice